Clark Creek Natural Area swimming hole in Mississippi

 About Clark Creek Natural Area

-Tucked into the lush, rolling hills of southwestern Mississippi between the towns of McComb and Woodville, Clark Creek Natural Area is the kind of place that makes you wonder how it stayed a secret this long.
+Tucked into the lush, rolling hills of southwestern Mississippi between the towns of McComb and Woodville, Clark Creek Natural Area is the kind of place that makes you wonder how it stayed a discovery this long.
 The creek carves its way through a deeply wooded ravine system, dropping over a series of nearly 50 individual waterfalls — some spilling just a few feet, others tumbling dramatically from ledges up to 30 feet high.
 The air here smells of wet moss and rich earth, and the canopy overhead filters sunlight into long golden beams that dance across the water.
 This is wild, unhurried Mississippi at its very best.

 The Setting and Landscape